×

 When we asked about the schools in Uruguay, they said...

 "The British Schools of Montevideo is one of the best international schools in Uruguay.
 It is a private, co-educational school that offers a British-style education to students from Pre-Kindergarten to Year 13.
 The school is accredited by the Council of British International Schools and follows the National Curriculum of England and Wales.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The American School of Montevideo is another excellent international school in Uruguay.
 It is a private, co-educational school that offers an American-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and follows the American curriculum.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The Colegio Internacional de Montevideo is a bilingual school in Uruguay that offers a bilingual education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the International Baccalaureate Organization and follows the International Baccalaureate curriculum.
-It also offers a range of extra-curricular activities, such as sports, music, and drama," said one parent with children at in .
+It also offers a range of extra-curricular activities, such as sports, music, and drama," remarked one parent with kids at in .

 Other Questions: